cripto-portugal/TradingBot/README.md

-# Uniswap Trading Bot
+# CakeSwap Trading Bot

-Uniswap trading bot that will sell ETH to DAI at predefined target prices.
+CakeSwap trading bot that will sell BNB to another Token at predefined target prices.

 The bot will read the target prices from a JSON file that looks like this: